Evidence shows that meditation is as effective as standard medical treatments for depression. Learn about helpful guided

 6 Ways That Meditation Works to Reduce Depression

 Now that you know the extent of meditation’s impressive benefits for depression, let’s take a look at the major underlying mechanisms to learn more about how meditation works.

 1. Meditation Reduces Stress, a Risk for Depression

 Of all the health benefits of meditation, stress reduction is probably the most widely known and readily accepted by both mainstream medicine and the general public.

-One main way meditation stops the damage of stress is by reducing the stress hormone cortisol.
+One main way meditation stops the damage of stress is by reducing the output of the stress hormone cortisol.

 When your life seems to be one crisis after another, your body pours out cortisol.

 Chronically elevated cortisol has some serious health implications.

 Excess cortisol significantly contributes to depression and many stress-related disorders including anxiety, digestive upset, heart disease, sleep disorders, obesity, and memory loss.
 (41)

 Cortisol kills existing brain cells and halts the production of new ones, thereby increasing your risk for degenerative brain diseases like dementia and Alzheimer’s later in life.
 (42)

 This makes you more fearful, causing even more stress.

 Meditation minimizes or stops cortisol production to halt the stress response.
 (45)

 2. Meditation Balances Brain Chemicals and Hormones

 Meditation can help to balance your neurotransmitters, chemicals used by brain cells to communicate with each other.

 There are two neurotransmitters strongly linked to depression, serotonin and dopamine.